Atlas Special Opportunities LLC – Exercise of Conversion Rights Total Voting Rights

 Total Voting Rights

-Vast Resources plc, the AIM-listed mining company, announces that Atlas Special Opportunities LLC has given notice to the Company that it elects to convert Bonds of USD 150,000 nominal value in accordance with the terms of the Bond Issuance Deed announced on 24 October 2019.
-The Company can confirm that it has satisfied the exercise of the Conversion Rights through the issue of 19,400,315 ordinary shares of 0.1 pence each in the Company (‘Ordinary Shares’) at a price of 0.59 pence per Ordinary Share.
+Vast Resources plc, the AIM-listed mining company, announces that Atlas Special Opportunities LLC has given two notices to the Company that it elects to convert Bonds in total of USD 300,000 nominal value in accordance with the terms of the Bond Issuance Deed announced on 24 October 2019.
+The Company can confirm that it has satisfied the exercise of the Conversion Rights through the issue of 48,414,060 ordinary shares of 0.1 pence each in the Company (‘Ordinary Shares’) at a price of 0.48 pence per Ordinary Share.

 **ENDS**